rqh656418510/hexo-next-darkmode/README.md

   libUrl: # Set custom library cdn url for Darkmode.js
 ```

-- `isActivated: true`: default to activate darkmode, always use with `saveInCookies: false` and `autoMatchOsTheme: false`
+- `isActivated: true`: Default to activate darkmode, always use with `saveInCookies: false` and `autoMatchOsTheme: false`.
+At the same time, you need to set `pjax: true` in the configuration file of NexT theme, that is enable Pjax.

 ## Override style